 For the College of Osteopathic Medicine (COM) and the Master of Physician Assistant Studies programs, clinical externship sites are located primarily in Colorado and Utah, with a few satellite externship sites in Wyoming, Idaho, Arizona and many other states.
 Externship slots are determined by lottery during the second year.
 The externship site assignment list is issued to students prior to beginning externships each year.
 All regional assignments are considered final.
 A student may request to change his or her assigned externship 90 days prior to the start of the externship; however, there is no guarantee that the change will be possible.
 Any questions or concerns should be directed to the Office of Clinical Education.

 Doctor of Osteopathic Medicine

 Students are required to complete clinical and didactic training that best prepares them for residency.
-During the first half of the 4th year (OMS IV), students are required to complete a minimum of two sub-internship/audition externships at residency programs.
-The externships chosen must have the approval of the Associate Dean for Clinical Educations or designee.
+During the first half of the 4th year (OMS IV), students are required to complete a minimum of two sub-internship/audition clerkships at residency programs.
+The clerkships chosen must have the approval of the Associate Dean for Clinical Educations or designee.

 Students may also pursue research projects and global medicine experiences, with approval of the Associate Dean of Clinical Education or designee.